2025 Summer Pre-College Programs for High School Students : Top 20 in AI, Medicine, and More

 1. Experience College Before College

-Spend 2 to 6 weeks immersed in a real college environment—either on campus or online.
-Learn from university professors, attend lectures, and engage in collaborative academic projects that mirror real college life.
+Spend 2 to 6 weeks immersed in a real college environment—whether on-campus or online.
+Learn from university professors, attend lectures, and engage in collaborative academic projects that reflect the experience of college life.

 2. Explore Career Interests

-Pre-college summer programs let you explore fields like medicine, artificial intelligence, engineering, neuroscience, and more—helping you discover your passions early and make informed decisions about your future major.
+Pre-college summer programs offer the chance to explore fields like medicine, artificial intelligence, engineering, neuroscience, and more.
+These experiences help you discover your passions early, guiding your decisions about future majors and career paths.

 3. Strengthen Your College Applications